chrishulbert/gondola/README.md

 * Buy a chip from [getchip.com](https://getchip.com/pages/store)
 * Flash it to the latest 'headless' version [here](http://flash.getchip.com/).
 Headless leaves more resources available for Gondola.
-* Plug it into your TV and connect a USB keyboard (alternatively, connect to your computer via the USB port and connect to it via serial using eg screen).
+* Plug it into your TV and connect a USB keyboard (alternatively, connect to your computer via the USB port and connect to it via serial using eg screen - this can be less reliable IME than connecting to TV).
 Username and password default to 'chip'.
+* Change the hostname to 'gondola':
+	* sudo nano /etc/hostname <- change 'chip' to 'gondola'
+	* sudo nano /etc/hosts <- change 'chip' to 'gondola'
+	* sudo reboot
 * Set it up for your wifi, [read more here](http://docs.getchip.com/chip.html#wifi-connection).
 	* nmcli device wifi list
 	* sudo nmcli device wifi connect '(your wifi network name/SSID)' password '(your wifi password)' ifname wlan0
+	* Eg `sudo nmcli device wifi connect 'MyWifi' password 'MyPassword' ifname wlan0`
 	* nmcli device status
+* Then you can ssh in from your mac's terminal:
+	* `ssh chip@gondola`
-* Install zeroconf so you won't need to know its IP address:
+	* If it didn't work, go back to the tv/serial, and install zeroconf so you won't need to know its IP address:
 		* sudo apt-get update
 		* sudo apt-get install avahi-daemon
-* Then you can ssh in from your mac's terminal:
-	* ssh chip@chip
-* Once you can SSH in, you can disconnect it from the TV and plug it in to just a plain USB wall power adapter.
+* Once you can SSH in, you can disconnect it from the TV/Mac (for serial-over-usb) and plug it in to just a plain USB wall power adapter.
 * Connecting to the Chip's USB input limits it to pulling 500mA, because the Chip's designers didn't want it to short-circuit people's laptops by pulling too much current.
 But this means it cannot reliably power an external USB flash drive.
-You have three options here:
+You have some options here:
-	* You can use a powered USB hub.
+	* You can use a powered USB hub to supply power to your storage drive.
 	* If you strip a (good quality) USB cable and connect to CHG-IN(+) and GND(-) on the Chip, it will pull more power.
 You'll need to plug into a good quality 10 Watt or 2 Amp power adaptor (such as an iPad charger).
+	* You can also try the 'no limit' version of the Chip OS on flash.getchip.com, for the same effect as the above option without stripping wires - I haven't tried this.
 	* Use a battery backup for load spikes, I believe [this will plug directly into the Chip](https://www.sparkfun.com/products/8483).
 * Whichever option above you choose, ensure you use a quality usb power supply (eg an apple/samsung genuine one).
 The cheap ones have uneven voltages and don't supply the promised amps, and your hardware will be flaky as a result (random crashes / data corruption).
+Also make sure you use a good quality USB cable, because the cheap ones don't have thick enough copper to deliver the necessary amps.
 * Connect a large capacity USB drive to your Chip that you're happy to erase and reformat, and we'll configure it next.
+Make sure you've addressed your power sourcing in the steps above before you connect a drive or you'll get brownouts.
+* Formatting steps:
 	* I recommend a big flash drive because they're cheap and silent and don't need to turn on/off (so no slow startups).
 But you can use a normal hard drive if you like.
 	* We need to format it as EXT.
 FAT32 is limited to 4GB files which will be a limitation, and ExFat isn't supported on Chip without a kernel recompile.
 It's a pity we can't use APFS yet.
-	* sudo mkdir /media/usb
-	* Next, we find the name of the device: sudo fdisk -l | grep Disk
+	* Find the name of the device: `sudo fdisk -l | grep Disk`
 	* Look for some device with lots of GB's.
 It'll be lower than you expect because of decimal vs binary GB measurements.
 Mine is `/dev/sda`.
+	* If you like, you can use `sudo fdisk -l /dev/sda` (replace sda with whatever you discovered above) to see all the partitions currently on your USB drive.
+There's probably a FAT one.
+	* We need to make a new partition table next:
+		* `sudo fdisk /dev/sda` <- replace sda with whatever you discovered above.
+		* `g` <- creates a gpt partition table
+		* `n` <- creates a new partition.
+Accept all the defaults by hitting return a few times.
+		* `p` <- prints the details, it should look like this, note the device name:

+	Disk /dev/sda: 57.8 GiB, 62087233536 bytes, 121264128 sectors
+	Units: sectors of 1 * 512 = 512 bytes
+	Sector size (logical/physical): 512 bytes / 512 bytes
+	I/O size (minimum/optimal): 512 bytes / 512 bytes
+	Disklabel type: gpt
+	Disk identifier: C7C3585E-CFC5-4A36-B61D-6B3B880F06DC

+	Device     Start       End   Sectors  Size Type
+	/dev/sda1   2048 121264094 121262047 57.8G Linux filesystem

+		* `w` <- to write and exit
+	* You should now be back at the normal command prompt.
+	* Format it to EXT format like so: `sudo mkfs.ext4 /dev/sda1` <- replacing sda1 with whatever is above.
+* Mounting steps:
+	* `sudo mkdir /media/usb` <- creates a 'mount point'
+	* `sudo chown chip /media/usb` <- allow chip to write to it.
+	* `sudo chgrp chip /media/usb`
+	* `sudo nano /etc/fstab`
+		* Add the line `/dev/sda1 /media/usb ext4 defaults 0 0` <- replace /dev/sda1 with whatever is above.
+	* Mount it automatically now: `sudo mount -a`
+	* Test it worked: `mount | grep usb`
+* Now install ffmpeg:
+	* `sudo apt-get install ffmpeg`
+* Install go:
+	* `sudo apt-get install git`
+	* You'll need latest golang, the normal version won't compile with this error: `No such file or directory: textflag.h`
+		* `sudo nano /etc/apt/sources.list`
+			* Add a line: `deb http://httpredir.debian.org/debian experimental main`
+			* Add a line: `deb http://httpredir.debian.org/debian unstable main`
+		* `sudo apt-get update`
+		* `sudo apt-get install golang`
+		* It might pop up a blue screen asking to restart some service, just select yes.
+	* `nano ~/.bash_profile`
+		* add `export GOPATH=$HOME/go`
+	* `source ~/.bash_profile` <- reload the profile
+	* `env | grep go` <- test it worked
+* Allow password-less sudo access to `lsof` so Gondola can use it to determine when uploads are complete:
+	* `sudo apt-get install lsof` <- If lsof isn't already installed.
+	* `sudo visudo -f /etc/sudoers.d/lsof`
+		* add `chip ALL = (root) NOPASSWD: /usr/bin/lsof`
+* Now we can install Gondola:
-	* TODO
+	* `go get github.com/chrishulbert/gondola`

-TODO USB plugin
 	* Add a configuration file:
-	* nano ~/.gondola
+		* `nano ~/.gondola`
 		* Paste: `root = "/media/usb/Gondola"`, save and quit.
+	* Test it: `~/go/bin/gondola` <- it should say 'Watching for changes'.
+Do Ctrl+C to close.
+* Make it run as a service:
+	* `sudo nano /lib/systemd/system/gondola.service`
+	* Paste the following:

+	[Unit]
+	Description=Gondola media server

+	[Service]
+	PIDFile=/tmp/gondola.pid
+	User=chip
+	Group=chip
+	ExecStart=/home/chip/go/bin/gondola

+	[Install]
+	WantedBy=multi-user.target

+	* `sudo systemctl enable gondola` <- make it run on boot
+	* `sudo systemctl start gondola` <- make it start now
+	* `systemctl status gondola` <- it should be 'active (running)'
+	* `sudo journalctl -u gondola` <- view its logs, should say 'watching for changes'

 * Open [http://chip](http://chip) in Safari on your Mac/iPhone/iPad (Chrome doesn't support HLS) and try it out!

 ### Other tips

-Viewing logs:
+#### Viewing logs:

     sudo journalctl -u gondola

-Updating:
+#### Updating:

     go get -u github.com/chrishulbert/gondola
     sudo systemctl restart gondola

+#### Re-generating:

 If you manually move the files around, you can force a metadata re-generation by restarting:

     sudo systemctl restart gondola

-Serial connection:
+#### Serial connection:

 To connect to the Chip via USB to your mac, do the following: